Institutional investor: Institutional investment consultants

 Institutional investment consultants play an important role in the allocation of assets.
 These consultants act as an intermediary in an advisory capacity to institutional investors.
 They generally do not have discretion to manage the assets.
 Rather, they provide advice as to how the assets may be managed.
 Namely, they work closely with pension funds and other institutional investors providing independent investment advice that is meant to complement the institutional investors' knowledge and expertise.
 For example, a consultant may be hired by pension fund to advise the fund on portfolio construction, asset allocation, investment policy statements, performance monitoring, fund manager selection, etc. Institutional investors may also use these consultants as an extra layer of legal protection for their investment committees and boards by conveying that they adhere to industry best practices in their investment processes.

+Relationship with welfare states

+Research has examined how welfare state design influences the development and composition of institutional investors.
+Certain welfare programs reduce household dependence on institutional investors by providing non-asset-based security.
+Generous pay-as-you-go public pension systems crowd out private pension savings, as workers expecting public benefits save less for retirement.
+Countries with higher public pension replacement rates have significantly lower private pension assets as a share of GDP.
+Similarly, family benefits and sickness insurance that provide direct income support reduce household engagement with financial markets.
+However, this relationship has varied historically, with public and private provisions sometimes expanding together rather than one displacing the other.

+In contrast, certain welfare expenditures actively promote institutional investor growth by creating investable assets.
+Housing policy including subsidies and mortgage interest deductions stabilizes property values and income streams, facilitating real estate investment.
+Healthcare spending in systems relying on private insurance generates revenue streams that become tradeable assets.
+This contributes to the "asset economy," where wealth inequality is driven substantially by differential asset ownership rather than income disparities.
+These patterns operate through distinct institutional channels: insurance companies offer complementary products that supplement public provisions, while pension funds and investment funds contract under generous public pensions but expand when welfare emphasizes risk-pooling mechanisms like unemployment insurance.